jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 In the example above, the winning_cell would be 1, as the blank spot (" ") is in the 1st index of ["X", " ", "X"] ([0, 1, 2]).

 However, we still need to match that index with its corresponding location on the board.
 Recall that the indexes in the array returned by the #win_indexes method represent the same places on the board that the indexes in the WIN_COMBINATIONS array represent.
-Therefore, the index '0' of the #win_indexes array ["X", " ", "X"] is representatively equal to the numbers in index '0' of the WIN_COMBINATIONS array [0, 1, 2], which are representative of positions on the board.
-We can use this relationship to get which cell on the board the winning cell belongs to:
+Therefore, the tokens in index '0' of the #win_indexes array ["X", " ", "X"] are representatively equal to the numbers in index '0' of the WIN_COMBINATIONS array [0, 1, 2], which are representative of positions on the board.
+By first using the #almost_won returned index to match the correct WIN_COMBINATION index, and then using the #winning_cell index to find where the blank space is on the game board, we can locate where the A.I. needs to move:

 ```
     ...